TUBERCULOSIS/TB PROGRAM

 SYMPTOMS OF TUBERCULOSIS

 TB symptoms can vary depending on the severity of the infection and the part of the body affected.
-Common symptoms include a persistent cough that lasts for more than three weeks, chest pain, coughing up blood or phlegm, fatigue, weight loss, fever and night sweats.
-In some cases, TB can spread to other parts of the body, causing symptoms such as joint pain, swelling and neurological problems.
+Common symptoms include a persistent cough lasting more than 3 weeks, chest pain, coughing up blood or sputum, fatigue, weight loss, fever, and night sweats.
+In some cases, TB can spread to other parts of the body, causing symptoms such as joint pain, swelling, and neurological problems.

 TESTING FOR TUBERCULOSIS